adobe/helix-home/architecture.md

 # Overall thoughts

-Generally a digital content management architecture consist of a an "authoring experience" and a "content delivery experience".
+Generally a digital content management architecture consist of an "authoring experience" and a "content delivery experience".

 The authoring experience is used by the content managers, contributors, communicators to produce the digital experience for the consumer.